Your Holiday Gift Guide for Food Lovers & Home Cooks

 We love to make homemade broth in our Instant Pot.
 It takes way less time!

-For the Home Cook Who Wants a Break
+Gifts for the Home Cook Who Wants a Break 😮💨

-Even if you love to cook, sometimes you need a break from cooking.
-One thing you can do to give the gift of easy week-day meals is to buy them a subscription to a meal kit subscription such as Goodfood or HelloFresh.
+Give the gift of easy week-day meals by buying them a subscription to a meal kit subscription such as Goodfood or Freshprep (for Canadians only).

-🎁 Shop Local: To support local businesses, you can instead buy a gift card for their favorite restaurant.
+🎁 Shop Local: Don’t want to buy them a meal kit subscription?
+Buy a gift card for their favorite restaurant!

-For the Home Cook Who Loves to Garden
+Gifts for the Home Cook Who Loves to Garden 🌿

-If you’re like us and live somewhere where it gets cold in the winter (we mean below freezing), then you probably miss having the fresh herbs and produce that you can grow in the summer.
-The AeroGarden is perfect for home cooks who love using fresh herbs — it can grow them indoors year-round!
+If you’re like us and live somewhere where it gets cold in the winter (we mean below freezing 🥶), then they’ll probably miss having the fresh herbs and produce that are grown in the summer.
+The AeroGarden is perfect for home cooks who love using fresh herbs —they can grow them indoors year-round!

 When is the last time they’ve sharpened their knives?
-You take their knives to a professional to have them sharpened, or buy them a Tumbler knife sharpener so they can easily keep their knives sharp themselves.
+You can take their knives to a professional to have them sharpened, or buy them a Tumbler knife sharpener so they can easily keep their knives sharp.
+Check out our Tumbler review.

 Tumbler knife sharpener